leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/object/properties/transforms.rst

 .. _bpy.types.Object.delta:
-.. _transform-delta:

 Delta Transforms
 ================

+.. admonition:: Reference
+   :class: refbox

+   :Mode:      Object Mode
+   :Panel:     :menuselection:`Properties --> Object Properties --> Transform --> Delta Transforms`

 Delta Transforms are simply transformations that are applied on top of the transforms described above.
-They can be found in the :menuselection:`Properties --> Object Properties --> Delta Transforms`.

 Delta Transforms are particularly useful in animations.
 For example, you can animate an object with the primary transforms then move them around with Delta Transforms.